Wild Hippo Euphorbia corollata

 - Leaf Description:

 - Alternate leaves occur along the entire length of each stem, except at the apex underneath an inflorescence, where the uppermost leaves occur in a whorl of 3 or more.
 They are widely spreading to ascending.
 Individual leaves are up to 2½ inches long and ½ inch across; they are linear-oblong to oblong in shape and their margins are entire (toothless).
 The tips of these leaves are blunt, while their bases are sessile or nearly so.
-The upper and lower leaf surfaces are light gray-green to medium green and glabrous (rarely the lower leaf surface is pubescent).
+The upper and lower leaf surfaces are light bluish-green to medium green and glabrous (rarely the lower leaf surface is pubescent).
 Leaf venation is pinnate with prominent central veins.
 The foliage of this plant contains a toxic white latex.

 -